pactflow/docs.pactflow.io/docs/workshops/ci-cd/workshop/00_prerequisites.md

 * CI/CD pipelines for the consumer and provider as per the [Setup CI/CD page](/docs/ci-cd-workshop/set-up-ci)
 * A working local development set up as per the [Setup local development](/docs/ci-cd-workshop/set-up-local-development) page.
-* Both consumer and provider builds in Travis CI should both be passing on master.
+* Both consumer and provider builds in Github Actions should both be passing on master.
 * If you have access to a second screen, we recommend that you use it for this workshop, as there is a lot of window switching involved.
+You might want to put all the consumer windows on one screen, and all the provider windows on the other.
 * Suggested window configuration:
-    * In [Travis CI][travis-ci]:
+    * In [Github][github]:
         * One tab for the example-consumer build
         * One tab for the example-provider build
     * In Pactflow